MuhammadSImran/FanSpeedControl/README.md

 Once you have it installed to your phone, you must next upload the Arduino code to an Arduino Uno board.

-Next you must connected a bluetooth module to the Arduino board.
+Next you must connect a bluetooth module to the Arduino board.

 Next using the app, you click on the bluetooth button to connect to the bluetooth module.